Attitude (Misfits song): Cover versions

-In 1993, Guns N' Roses recorded a cover version of "Attitude" for their album "The Spaghetti Incident?", with bassist Duff McKagan performing the vocals.
+In 1993, Guns N' Roses covered "Attitude" for their album "The Spaghetti Incident?", with bassist Duff McKagan on vocals.
+"I couldn't say the Misfits were one of my all-around favourite bands," admitted GNR guitarist Slash.
+"But they did have a couple of great songs – like 'Attitude'."

 The song has also been covered by the Crimson Ghosts, Endpoint, the Slackers, the Slow Break, Sum 41, and Winds of Plague.
 Additionally, the Nutley Brass recorded an instrumental lounge cover of the song, which was included on their 2005 Misfits tribute album Fiend Club Lounge.

 Dutch band Skroetbalg recorded a Dutch Low Saxon cover of the song, which was included on their 2021 demo.